 We have found that in our own lives when we are in nature, we feel healthier and better.
-There is now also a large body of research supporting that health implications of time in nature.
+There is now also a large body of research supporting the health implications of time in nature.
 Outdoor counselling sessions are an attempt to combine the healing effect of therapy, in a natural environment.
 Of course, these are completely optional and indoor, office-based appointments are readily available as well.
 If you are interested please discuss further with us, as we would be happy to explore this potential avenue of healing with you.
 Typically what this entails is meeting at a set time for your typical counselling, however, we meet in a pre-agreed upon place (usually a parking lot or park) and walk a short distance to a private setting where we have set up a meeting space.
 We have a counselling session, that may or may not involve natural elements, and then hike back out.
 It should be noted that this is weather permitting and that there are no washrooms on site usually.
 Also while every effort is taken for privacy, we can not guarantee the same privacy as in a closed, sound-proof office.